 The first appointment is when the majority of the work on your root canal is carried out.
-Our dentist will drill through your tooth to expose the root canals beneath.
-Each root canal is then cleaned using special endodontic tools, and our dentist will remove all traces of bacteria and infected tissue.
-Once our dentist believes the root canal is clear of problems, the tooth will be sealed using a temporary cavity filling or crown.
+Our Larchmont dentist, Dr. Eric Spellman, will drill through your tooth to expose the root canals beneath.
+Each root canal is then cleaned using special endodontics tools, and our dentist will remove all traces of bacteria and infected tissue.
+Once our dentist believes the root canal is clear of problems, the tooth will be sealed using a temporary cavity filling or dental crown.
 This will stop any further bacteria from entering the root canal and causing re-infection.

 Symptoms that you may have a root canal infection

 Root canal infections often don’t become obvious until the problem has developed significantly, and early symptoms are easily overlooked.
 The following are the most common indicators of a root canal infection, with the symptoms worsening in severity as the infection progresses.

 - Pain in a particular tooth when you bite/chew